-You can take this tour every day in English and Spanish and on Thursday, Friday, and Saturday at 10:30 am.
+You can take this tour every day in English and Spanish at 10:30 am.
+You can also take this tour in French on Thursday, Friday, and Saturday at the same time.

 Brussels was the site of at least one significant artistic movement known as Art Nouveau, and there are a lot of buildings and structures which reflect this style throughout the city.

 There is at least one free walking tour which covers this subject, and some self-guided walking tours you might want to consider as well.

 Each provides details to help visitors understand what Art Nouveau is and how to spot some of the most notable architecture in Brussels.

 While on these outings, you can expect to visit some of the following sites:

 If you want to find out more about what sets this architectural style apart from others, consider taking one of the pay-what-you-want tours below.